On Experiments: Deficiency and Quantitative Data Processing Theorems

 \end{proof} The proof of the reverse implication of the Blackwell-Sherman-Stein theorem can be recovered by setting $\epsilon = 0$.
-The randomization theorem shows there is a deep connection between differences of risks and deficiency.
+The randomization theorem shows that there is a deep connection between differences in risk and deficiency.
 The following theorem makes this connection precise.

 \begin{theorem} Let $e$ and $e'$ be experiments.
 For all priors $\pi$,